dalibo/emaj/docs/en/idempotentScripts.rst

 Writing idempotent administration scripts
 =========================================

 In many environments, it’s important to execute idempotent administration scripts, i.e. scripts that are able to build or update an E-Maj environment, whatever is its initial state.
-An E-Maj environment can be considered as a parameters set and a tables groups set for which the tables and sequences they contain must be described and that must be managed then (groups start and stop, marks set,...).
+An E-Maj environment can be considered as a parameters set and a table groups set for which the tables and sequences they contain must be described and that must be managed then (groups start and stop, marks set,...).

 .. _idempotent_parameters: